FlareFPV-cz/personal_agents/README.md

 ### Prerequisites
 - Python 3.8 or higher
 - Groq API key for LLM access
+- Git (for cloning the repository)
+- pip (Python package installer)

 ### Quick Start
 1. Clone the repository: